Airbus A330-900neo 1:400 Scale New Mould Sample

 This is the achilles heal of the JC Wings mould and I'm glad to see that AV400 have not got the same issues as it does.
 The below photos also illustrate how small the winglets are on the Phoenix.

-This A330neo sample is very good and with slight modifications to the landing gear and fixing the fanblade orientation it ought to comfortably out compete the good JC Wings version.
+This A330neo sample is good and with slight modifications to the landing gear and fixing the fanblade orientation it ought to comfortably out compete the also good JC Wings version.
 The Phoenix mould brings up the rear by some distance.

 To conclude the improvements I would like to see are: